ManhTrinhNguyen/Jenkins-Docker-practice/README.md

    1. Connect to Applications's git Repo
    2. Build jar
    3. Build Docker Image
    4. Push to private Dockerhub Repo
+### CI Pipline for a Java Maven application to build and push to the repository Nexus